Russian cruiser Moskva: As Moskva

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

+Snake Island campaign

 Moskva, the flagship of the Russian Black Sea Fleet, helped lead the naval assault during the 2022 Russian invasion of Ukraine from February until April 2022.
 She was the most powerful surface vessel in the Black Sea region at the time, and Ukraine's only threat against it were a limited number of Neptune missiles.

 In February 2022, the cruiser left Sevastopol to participate in the attack on Ukraine.
 The ship was later used against the Ukrainian armed forces during the attack on Snake Island, together with the Russian patrol boat Vasily Bykov.
 Moskva hailed the island's garrison over the radio and demanded its surrender, and was told "Russian warship, go fuck yourself".
 After this, all contact was lost with Snake Island, and the thirteen-member Ukrainian garrison was captured.
 Slava-class cruisers are built for both air and sea superiority, and have no land-attack missiles.
 Moskva mainly stayed behind other Russian warships, providing air cover for military demonstrations of amphibious landings with Odesa as the apparent target.